-For the year ending 31 December 2023, the CEO is eligible for a target bonus award of 60% of his base salary of \$650,000 (that is, \$390,000), subject to the achievement of objectives.
-These are linked to our business strategies, which include: filing the BLA for afami-cel and progressing towards commercialization of afami-cel; progressing the ADP-A2M4CD8 T-cell therapy into later phase clinical trials; progressing the ADP-A2M4CD8 T-cell therapy; progressing PRAME directed T-cell therapies into the clinic; continuing to develop "off-the-shelf" cell immunotherapies and progress allogeneic cell therapies to the clinic; and continuing to improve our manufacturing and patient supply processes to optimize how we deliver our cell therapies to patients.
+For the year ending 31 December 2024, the CEO is eligible for a target bonus award of 60% of his base salary of \$676,000 (that is, \$405,600), subject to the achievement of objectives.
+These are linked to our business strategies, which include: building a commercial franchise in synovial sarcoma and MRCLS; progressing the SURPASS-3 Phase 2 trial through to completion; progressing the ADP-A2M4CD8 T-cell therapy into earlier lines of therapy; progressing PRAME (ADP-600) and CD-70 (ADP-520) directed T-cell therapies into the clinic; continuing to develop "off-the-shelf" cell immunotherapies and progress allogeneic cell therapies to the clinic and continuing to improve our manufacturing and patient supply processes to optimize how we deliver our cell therapies to patients.

-It is anticipated that the Board will meet in January 2024 to assess the performance of the CEO for the year ending 31 December 2023 against the objectives set out above.
+It is anticipated that the Board will meet in December 2024 to assess the performance of the CEO for the year ending 31 December 2024 against the objectives set out above.

-The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2023.
+The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2024.
 An additional consideration is that most of our competitors are based in the U.S. where market practice is not to disclose precise annual bonus targets for biotechnology companies at the pre-commercialization stage.
 As the specific objectives for a single year are based on the Group's long-term strategies, the Board has concluded that disclosing such targets would necessarily involve divulging competitively sensitive information that we believe would be detrimental to our commercial performance going forward and, therefore, we are providing the categories of objectives, rather than the precise targets.